EKWB: Products

-CPU Water Blocks
+CPU water blocks

-Currently, EKWB sells a number of CPUs water cooling blocks, primarily EK-Annihilator designed for socket LGA 3647 and the Quantum line of CPU Blocks for a wide range of CPU sockets.
+Currently, EKWB sells several CPU water cooling blocks, primarily the Supremacy and Quantum line of CPU blocks for a wide range of CPU sockets.

 The EK-Supremacy EVO, EK-Supremacy MX and EK-Velocity have mounting kits available for Intel's Socket T, B, H, H2, H3, H4, R, R3 and R4.
 (N.B.
 Socket R2 is also compatible but was only used for certain server processors) and AMD's Socket 754, 939, 940, AM2(+), AM3(+), AM4, FM1 and FM2(+).
-The EK-Annihilator is required for Intels server LGA 3647 and the EK-Supremacy sTR is required for AMD's EPYC and Threadripper CPU's mounting holes, respectfully.
+The EK-Annihilator is required for Intel's server LGA 3647 and the EK-Supremacy sTR is required for AMD's EPYC and Threadripper CPUs mounting holes, respectively.

-EKWB also sells a range of Monoblocks, CPU blocks that are much larger and also cool the motherboard's VRM to ensure that it does not overheat from high load.
+EKWB also sells a range of Monoblocks, and CPU blocks that are much larger and also cool the motherboard's VRM to ensure that it does not overheat from high load.
 These monoblocks are based on the EK-Supremacy EVO.

-EKWB often works in collaboration with computer hardware brands such as Asus, MSI and Gigabyte to bring custom Monoblocks to their high-end gaming motherboards and GPUs.
+EKWB often works in collaboration with computer hardware brands such as Asus, MSI and Gigabyte to bring custom monoblocks to their high-end gaming motherboards and GPUs.
 Those custom-built blocks will usually have cooling for the CPU, VRMs, M.2 slot and chipset/southbridge.
 Those blocks are sold as part of their respective motherboards or GPUs, rather than as a separate aftermarket part by EKWB.

-Blocks are offered in a number of finishes, with interchange top parts.
-Blocks are made from copper (or in the Fluid Gaming case aluminium) and either left as bare copper, nickel plated or gold-plated.
-The block's top, as they call it, are made from either nickel plated brass, Acetal (usually black, though white is an option) or plexi tops (both clear and colour tinted).
+Blocks are offered in a number of finishes, with interchangeable top parts.
+Blocks are made from copper (or in the Fluid Gaming case aluminium) and either left as bare copper, nickel-plated or gold-plated.
+The block's top, as They call it, are made from either nickel-plated brass, Acetal (usually black, though white is an option) or plexi tops (both clear and colour tinted).

-In the late 2021, EKWB has announced the launch of a new AMD AM4 socket-based monoblock belonging to the Quantum Line of products, the EK-Quantum Momentum² ROG Strix X570-I Gaming D-RGB.
+In late 2021, EKWB announced the launch of a new AMD AM4 socket-based monoblock belonging to the Quantum Line of products, the EK-Quantum Momentum² ROG Strix X570-I Gaming D-RGB.
 This monoblock is engineered specifically for the ROG Strix X570-I Gaming ITX motherboard from ASUS.
 The addressable D-RGB LED in the monoblock is compatible with ASUS Aura Sync RGB control and offers a full lighting customization experience for every single diode at any given time.
 This monoblock is EK-Matrix7 compatible.